pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 Git also allows developers to fix up their mistakes, track who wrote what line of code, and provide a history of all the changes that have occurred.

-When developers are finished with the work on a feature and it is ready to be “merged” into the main part of the code, the developers will “create a pull request”.
+When developers are finished with the work on a feature, and it is ready to be “merged” into the main part of the code, the developers will “create a pull request”.
 A pull request gives the authors an opportunity to explain why the changes were made.
 A pull request also gives other developers a chance to review the changes, also known as a “code review”.
 If the changes pass the review, then the code can be merged into the “master” or “main” branch.
 If not, then the authors have to address the feedback of the reviewers and when ready, request another review for the open pull request.

 ## Build Systems